 The KU Police Department does not routinely monitor off-campus activity.
-The Student Involvement and Leadership Center maintains contact with registered fraternity and sorority organizations.
+The Student Involvement and Leadership Center maintains contact with registered fraternities and sorority organizations.
 KU Police Department members do not provide law enforcement service to offcampus residences or recognized fraternity and sorority organizations non-campus locations nor at activities off campus recognized by university authority.
-Criminal activity at registered fraternity and sororities non-campus residences is monitored and recorded by the Lawrence Police Department.
+Criminal activity at registered fraternities and sororities non-campus residences is monitored and recorded by the Lawrence Police Department.
 At the discretion of the Lawrence Police Department, the University is notified of incidents.
 The KU Police Department does make a provision for including confidential reports of crime in this Annual Security Report.

-Edwards Campus - KU Edwards does not have officially recognized student organizations.
+These campuses do not have officially recognized student organizations.